- Gold Movie Review: This Akshay Kumar Starrer Is Worth More Than Gold For Its Inspiring Message!

 Things work smoothly until one day Nimmi turns to seek help from Bharose to elope with Shanty, a guy she is supposedly in love with.
 Will Bharose let go of his love?

-Amit Roy churns some madcap fun surrounding the Great Indian Wedding and seems to heavily borrowed from films like Band Baja Baraat and Jab We Met.
+Amit Roy churns some madcap fun surrounding the Great Indian Wedding, but fails to make it last long.
+Running Shaadi seems to heavily borrowed from films like Band Baja Baraat and Jab We Met.
 Thankfully, he has lent some depth to his lead characters and that ensures a some-what smooth sail.

 The film starts with a bang and then whimpers until the second half begins.
 Post interval, you get to see an interesting mix of characters thrown in the plot with occasional comic relief.